Skip to content

 Not many of us have air conditioning so overheating from a high body temperature is also a problem.
 If someone already has difficulties with their heart or breathing, it can make these symptoms worse.

 When it’s really hot, staying indoors is often best.
 You should be able to work out which is the coolest room in the house.
-Keep the curtains closed and use light-coloured fabrics if you can (because dark curtains can make a room hotter).
+Close curtains or blinds, especially on sun-facing windows, and use light-coloured fabrics that reflect heat rather than absorb it.
+You can even place reflective material outside windows to block out heat more effectively.

 No-one wants to be stuck indoors for days on end.
 But during heatwaves, encourage them to get any outside chores done before 11am.
 Otherwise they’ll hit the hottest part of the day, and that increases the chances of fainting or falling.